USPS says it’s too close to the election for most of Congress to inspect facilities

 Even this summer, the Postal Service appears to have unevenly applied its visitation policies.
 A week after Peters and Lawrence visited a facility outside Detroit, Huffman was refused a meeting with a local postmaster in California.
 Within the next two weeks, though, the Postal Service granted Peters another inspection, and Sen. Debbie Stabenow (D-Mich.) visited a postal plant in Lansing, Mich.

-The week after Peters’ second inspection, Postal Inspection Service officers blocked Wasserman Schultz from entering facilities in Miami and Opa-Locka, Fla.
+The week after Peters’s second inspection, Postal Inspection Service officers blocked Wasserman Schultz from entering facilities in Miami and Opa-Locka, Fla.

 Huffman, in an interview, described the events as “outrageous.”

-“I represent my constituents and that’s the people they serve,” he said.
+“I represent my constituents, and that’s the people they serve,” he said.
 “To even presume that this had anything to do with the campaign is itself insulting.”